-(v) Remuneration to employees and directors
+(w) Remuneration to employees and directors

-Based on the Company's articles of incorporation, if there is any profit before tax prior to deduction of the remuneration of employees and directors in a fiscal year, it shall be distributed to employees as remuneration in an amount of not less than five percent (5%) and to directors as remuneration in an amount of not more than two percent (2%) of such profits.
+Based on the Company's articles of incorporation, if there is any income before tax prior to deduction of the remuneration of employees and directors in a fiscal year, it shall be distributed to employees as remuneration in an amount of not less than five percent (5%) and to directors as remuneration in an amount of not more than two percent (2%) of such profits.
 In the event that the Company has accumulated losses, the Company shall reserve an amount to offset its accumulated losses.
 Employees who are entitled to receive the above-mentioned employee remuneration, in share or cash, include the employees serve in the subsidiaries of the Company who meet certain specific requirements.

-For the years ended December 31, 2021 and 2020, the Company accrued employee remuneration of \$309,470 and \$262,880, and directors' remuneration of \$16,806 and \$16,876, respectively.
-The estimated amounts mentioned above are based on the net income before tax without the remuneration to employees and directors of each respective ending period, multiplied by the percentage of remuneration to employees and directors as specified under the Company's articles of incorporation.
-The estimations were recorded under operating expenses during 2021 and 2020.
+For the years ended December 31, 2022 and 2021, the Company accrued employee remuneration of \$327,896 and \$309,470, and directors' remuneration of \$17,635 and \$16,806, respectively.
+The estimated amounts mentioned above are based on the income before tax prior to deduction of the remuneration to employees and directors of each respective ending period, multiplied by the percentage of remuneration to employees and directors, which were approved by the management of the Company.
+The estimations were recorded under operating costs or expenses during 2022 and 2021.